firebase/firebase-ios-sdk/README.md

 # Firebase Apple Open Source Development

-This repository contains all Apple platform Firebase SDK source except FirebaseAnalytics, FirebasePerformance, and FirebaseML.
+This repository contains all Apple platform Firebase SDK source except FirebaseAnalytics and FirebaseML.

 Firebase is an app development platform with tools to help you build, grow and monetize your app.
 More information about Firebase can be found at